RudyChin/face_swap_docker/readme.md

+# Acknowledgement
+This work is done when the author is interning at AILabs.tw

 # Dockerized Fast Face Swap

 This is a container for Fast Face Swap inherited from [YuvalNirkin/face_swap](https://github.com/YuvalNirkin/face_swap) with all dependency installed.